LunerLA2/Sryxen-Playit.gg-Version-/README.md

 # 🔮 ~~Seroxen~~ Sryxen: Advanced Undetected Stealer 🔮

+ALL CREDITS GO TO @EVILBYTECODE FOR THE ORIGINAL SOFTWARE

 _Bu- but...
 0x11 isnt malware against playit.gg's terms?_
 Yes, malware is against playit.gg's terms but I dont care.

----
-ALL CREDITS GO TO @EVILBYTECODE FOR THE ORIGINAL SOFTWARE
+If this ends up becoming detected by playit.gg DM `desktop.ini` on discord

 ---

 ## Features